Dimitrolito/nimbus-eth2/docs/the_nimbus_book/src/migration.md

     #### 1. Disable the Lighthouse validator client

-    The validator client needs to be stopped in order to export, to guarantee that the data exported is up to date.
+    The validator client needs to be stopped in order to export, to guarantee that the data exported is up-to-date.

     If you're using systemd and your service is called `lighthousevalidator`, run the following command to stop and disable the service: